Last Updated on November 25, 2020 by Janet Frost

 Navajo Nation on the road to Grand Canyon

-Early American history is dominated by the English colonies.
-The truth is, from 1492 when Spaniard, Christopher Columbus, landed on the Caribbean island of Hispaniola, until the mid-19th century, Spain was busy colonizing South America, Central America and western North America.
+Early American history is dominated by the English colonization.
+The truth is, from 1492 when Spaniard, Christopher Columbus, landed on the Caribbean island of Hispaniola, until the mid-19th century, Spain was also busy colonizing South America, Central America and western North America.
 By the time Sir Walter Raleigh was struggling to build the Roanoke colony on a North Carolina barrier island (1585), Hernan Cortes was slashing through the Aztec Empire of central Mexico.

 The Spanish model of colonization was a three-pronged sweep.
 First, conquistadors would claim the land for Spain, subdue the indigenous peoples, and build a military installment, known as a Presidio.
 Then the Catholic missionaries would follow, creating missions that would basically enslave the natives in the name of conversion and salvation.
 Finally, the third wave would be European and Hispanic settlers to establish a pueblo.